The EthicsMatters Values-to-Action System™

 Input 1: Ethical Matters.

 Ethical matters include fundamental ethics concepts for individuals and organizations that will be applied to a particular context.
-For our purposes, this includes organizational, leadership, and normative ethics.
+This encompasses organizational, leadership, and normative ethics.

 Input 2: Contextual Matters.

 Contextual matters include real-life factors that are relevant to a particular setting or problem.
-For our purposes, this includes life sciences, clinical, public health, and biopharmaceutical settings, as well as the characteristics of specific bioethical issues pertinent to those settings.
+This encompasses life sciences, clinical, public health, and biopharmaceutical settings, as well as the characteristics of specific bioethical issues pertinent to those settings.

-The combination of ethical and contextual matters fuels the six core activities of the two system processors as illustrated in the diagram below:
+The combination of ethical and contextual matters fuels the two system processors

 Processor 1: Operational Matters.